China issues 'red alert' as super typhoon approaches mainland

 China is routinely hit by typhoons in its hot summer months but weather officials said last week they have been relatively infrequent so far this year.

-Reporting by David Stanway and Yimou Lee; Editing by Paul Tait and Michael Perry
+Reporting by David Stanway and Yimou Lee; Additional reporting by Beijing newsroom; Editing by Paul Tait and Michael Perry